-Introduction to Goldfish Care
+Goldfish Care Guide

-Our introduction to goldfish care covers:
+Our guide to goldfish care is constantly kept up-to-date and covers:

 - Your goldfish tank: What size tank you need to care for goldfish properly and how many fish you can keep together

-- Goldfish care equipment: What equipment you need to take good care of goldfish
+- Goldfish care equipment: What equipment you need to take good care of goldfish and the latest products on offer

 - Goldfish food: How to feed your goldfish a nutritious and healthy diet